|North Lakes Osceola, WI to Denver, IN 3 Map Set

 |3.
 Mackinaw City, MI to Denver, IN

-The North Lakes Bicycle Route is very pleasant to do if you like biking through hardwood forests, lakes and farmlands.
+The North Lakes Bicycle Route is very pleasant to ride if you like biking through hardwood forests, lakes and farmlands.
 Its beauty is subtle rather than dramatic.
 It’s a route in which high-mileage days are possible, if you are so inclined, because it is not particularly difficult.
-If you are doing the Northern Tier, you can use sections one and two along with the Lake Erie Connector instead of dropping south and going through Iowa, Illinois, Indiana, and Ohio.
+If you are doing the Northern Tier, you can use sections one, two and three along with the Lake Erie Connector to stay north instead of dropping south and going through Iowa, Illinois, Indiana, and Ohio.
 The Manitowoc Alternate uses a ferry across Lake Michigan and shortens the route by about 200 miles.
 The ferry is pricey, so call for more information before you decide to ride the alternate.

-If you are beginning in Minneapolis-St. Paul, you can conveniently start the route by biking right out of the Minneapolis-St. Paul International Airport onto bike paths along the Minnesota and Mississippi rivers.
-The route uses city streets and connects to the Willard Munger State Trail, a beautiful bike trail that leads you out of the Twin Cities metropolitan area.
+The route begins just outside the Minneapolis-St. Paul International Airport.
+It uses bike paths and city streets and connects to the Gateway State Trail, a beautiful path that leads you out of the Twin Cities metropolitan area.
 You’ll cross the St. Croix River into Osceola, Wisconsin.
 The route goes through dairy farmland and makes a gradual transition to the hardwood forests and lakes in the northern part of the state.